poffodile/lilly-recruitment-challenge/DOCUMENTATION.md

 # Lilly Technical Challenge Documentation Template
-*** This documentation template serves as a place for you to discuss how you approached this challenge, any issues you faced & how you overcame them, or any other points that you feel would be relevant for the interviewers to know.
-The text in italics is here to guide you - feel free to remove it once you fill out each section! ***

 # Finished Backend and Frontend Setup
  Prior to starting this project, I already had Git and Visual Studio Code installed.
 I set up the Python virtual environment (venv) to manage the project's dependencies, then installed all the required packages by running pip install -r requirements.txt.
 To ensure the backend was functioning correctly, I started the server and checked that it was running successfully by visiting http://localhost:8000/medicines in my browser.
 I also tested the frontend by opening the index.html file in my browser to confirm everything was loading as expected.